greg-raven/hdc/_posts/2024-08-29-vvbt-discount-extended.md

 ---
-title: "Early Bird price and discount of the 2024 Victor Valley Bicycle Tour extended to include Labor Day"
+title: "Early Bird price and discount of the 2024 VVBT extended to include Labor Day"
 layout: post
 categories:
 - Ride news